Key takeaway

 Agricultural exposure occurs via multiple pathways: irrigation with contaminated water, biosolids used as fertiliser, atmospheric deposition from industrial emissions, and packaging materials that leach PFAS into food.
 The research highlights contamination hotspots near manufacturing plants, firefighting foam training sites, and wastewater treatment facilities.

-Impacts on Food Systems
+Impacts On Food Systems

 PFAS have been linked to soil degradation, reduced microbial diversity, and plant uptake that transfers contamination up the food chain.
 Livestock fed on contaminated feed or grazing on polluted pastures can accumulate PFAS in meat, milk, and eggs, directly affecting human dietary exposure.